vinstic-myshell/myshell-doc-en/product-manual/chat-and-language-learning.md

 #### Creating Study Plans

-Currently, there is no study plan feature available, but considering the AI BOT's capabilities, you can directly ask the Bot to create the study plan you want.
+Currently, there is no study plan available, but given the powerful capabilities of the AI BOT, you can directly ask the Bot to create the study plan you want.

 For example: